 The Applicant will petition the Town of North Castle to include the Project Site within the North Castle Water District #8.
 As a component of the Preferred Alternative, the municipal water system would be extended from its currently proposed northern terminus of New King Street to the Project Site, adequately sized to supply the Project Site as well as further extension to the Town.
-On the Project Site, the Applicant would construct a 157,000-gallon water storage tank, to provide both domestic and fire water, as required by the Fire Code.
+On the Project Site, the Applicant would construct up to a 300,000-gallon water storage tank, to provide both domestic and fire water, as required by the Fire Code for the Preferred Alternative's supply requirements.
 The tank would be placed behind the proposed parking structure near the converted multifamily building on the Site.
 In addition, the Applicant would construct a water booster pump station adjacent to the water storage tank in order to provide adequate pressure and flow to the Project.
+The Applicant is in discussions with the Westchester Joint Waterworks, the Westchester County Department of Health, and the Town of North Castle to determine the final sizing of the water tank and associated infrastructure that may be required.
+The final sizing of the infrastructure would be approved as part of a future site plan review.
 As such, the Project Site would be served with municipal water that has the capacity to meet the anticipated demand of the Preferred Alternative.
-If municipal water was unavailable, the Applicant would utilize the existing on-site groundwater supply as part of creating a community water system to meet the domestic demand of the Site.